 Such efforts must not infringe upon freedom of speech, however, since that is a fundamental right and since free speech itself may help to prevent violence.
 Before acting to limit ‘dangerous speech’ – speech that catalyzes violence – we must have a means to distinguish it from other speech, even that which is controversial or repugnant.

-WPI Senior Fellow Susan Benesch has developed an analytical framework for making the distinction, as part of her Dangerous Speech Project, based at WPI, where she is Senior Fellow.
+Former WPI Senior Fellow Susan Benesch developed an analytical framework for making the distinction, as part of her Dangerous Speech Project.
 The framework is based on the insight that the dangerousness of a particular speech act, in the context in which it is made or disseminated, depends on five variables: the speaker, the audience, the speech itself, the historical and social context, and the means of dissemination.
 For example, some speakers are more influential than others, and some audiences are especially vulnerable.

 Benesch has been working since 2010 with the United Nations’ Special Adviser on the Prevention of Genocide (SAPG), Francis Deng, and more recently with the Special Adviser on the Responsibility to Protect, Edward Luck, to provide them with tools to limit the catastrophic effects of violent speech in pre-genocidal situations, without impeding the right to freedom of expression.
 In addition to her guidelines for evaluative monitoring of speech and other efforts, she is also producing a white paper on policy responses to limit the effects of dangerous pre-genocidal speech – paying special attention to new media which are, increasingly, the means of its dissemination.
 The project has focused on inflammatory speech in several countries in particular, including Cote d’Ivoire, the former Yugoslavia, Egypt, and Kenya.

 We are most grateful for the support of the John D. and Catherine T. MacArthur Foundation, and the United States Institute of Peace.